LazaroDamasceno/Discovering-Square-Number/README.md

 # SquareNumber

-A square number is given the of odd numbers.
+A square number is given tny the sum of odd numbers.
 Each number is a position from 0 to n-1, being "n" is the number given by the user.

-The sum stars in 1 being the next number the sum of the last plus 2.
+The sum stars in 1 being the next number the sum of the last number plus 2.

 For example, if the given number is 8 the result is 64, because it derives from the sum of 1+3+5+7+9+11+13+15.